Lennart73538345429/Phishing-Wesbites-Semantic-Web/Readme.md

 ## Overview

- This project is designed to provide a comprehensive overview of the Phisphing website dataset in the paper .....
+ This project is designed to provide a comprehensive overview of the Phisphing website dataset in the paper.

 The dataset is available at the UCI Machine Learning Repository, and this project aims to facilitate its exploration and analysis.